kpoloney/atom_import_template/README.md

 Within the application:
 * Select your institution from the dropdown.
 * Using the file upload button, select the csv of item- and file- level descriptions.
 The file must be in csv format.
 * If using a description format from an institution other than the SFU Archives, upload a csv containing your data mapping of AtoM fields to legacy fields when prompted.
+  * NOTE: if using a Microsoft application to save your csv, ensure that it is saved using the 'CSV (Comma delimited)' option and NOT the 'CSV UTF-8' option.
   * Mapping must be in the following format, with the AtoM fields listed in the order in which they appear on the import template:

 | AtoM field                    | Original field|